WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_2.md

 - At Riverside Research they tend to push out applications faster than there competitors since they are non-profit
 - Riverside believes more in a minimum *usable* product than a minimum *viable* product as the word usable better describes what it is.
 ## Signatures
-Immanuel Sabwami, Tyler Wells, Hayden Troxell
+Immanuel Sabwami, Tyler Wells, Hayden Troxell, Adam LaDue